serverless/emulator/README.md

 ### HTTP API

-The Local Emulator exposes a HTTP API which makes it possible for other services to interact with it via HTTP calls.
+The Emulator exposes a HTTP API which makes it possible for other services to interact with it via HTTP calls.

 #### Functions